seananderson/citations-talk/README.md

 Try and weed out garbage as you go (incorrect meta-data) or you're in for a world of hurt later.

-Most citation managers can deal with journal abbreviations for you.

 On the other hand, you don't have to save everything you read.
 I save a PDF in my citation manager if I think I might cite it someday (or if I think it's really cool and I might want to re-read it or share it someday).

+Most citation managers can deal with journal abbreviations for you.
+Figure out how to do this — it will save you a lot of time.

 Throw papers into broad folders for papers you're writing or potential future papers.